 In 2004, I visited all 25 countries in Eastern Europe.
 You'll find the blog entries from that trip here.
 In 2008-2011, I returned to see what had changed since that time.
-With these two visits, five years apart, I accumulated enough material for my new book, The Hidden Europe: What Eastern Europeans Can Teach Us.
+With these two visits, five years apart, I accumulated enough material for my 750-page book, The Hidden Europe: What Eastern Europeans Can Teach Us.

 This map reflects how I define Eastern Europe.
 Eastern Europeans love to deny that they're in Eastern Europe.
 I tackle how and why I define Eastern Europe the way I do in the Introduction of The Hidden Europe.

 Guest post by Agness and Cez of eTramping

 When it comes to visiting the Arctic Circle, people mostly concentrate on the usual.
 Scandinavian countries, Finland, Greenland, Alaska and the Yukon are getting all the attention.
 Still, Russia holds almost half of the territory that makes up the Arctic Circle – so why aren’t people visiting?

 As one of the most “off the beaten track” areas in the world, there are a few valid reasons why the Russian Arctic isn’t very well known as a travel destination: